BLCM/bl3mods/Apocalyptech/loot_changes/better_loot/README.md

 effect.
 This mod *does* increase the odds of legendary gear in the area-event reward chests, though, and increases the drop quantity for Heavyweight Harker.

+**Mod Compatibility Info:**

+This mod includes the functionality in my "Unlock Mayhem-Specific Drops" mod, so there's no reason to use both together (though it shouldn't hurt anything if you do).

 Changelog
 =========